dsxzcq/random-scripts/README.md

 [¿No entiendes inglés? ¡No hay problema!
 Haz clic aquí para la versión en español](https://github.com/dsxzcq/random-scripts/blob/main/README.ES.MD)
 ---

-## Hyprdots Installer
+## Hyprdots Installer Random

-The **Hyprdots Installer** is a versatile script designed to simplify the installation of various Hyprland dotfiles configurations.
+The **Hyprdots Installer Random** is a versatile script designed to simplify the installation of various Hyprland dotfiles configurations.
 Instead of manually searching for and running different installation scripts, this tool provides a centralized and user-friendly way to install your preferred Hyprdots setup.

 ### Features
 - **Multiple Options**: Choose from a curated list of popular Hyprdots configurations.